tfausak/tfausak.github.io/_drafts/class-comparison-in-ruby.md

 title: Class Comparison in Ruby
 ---

-Last week, I encountered [an interesting issue][1].
+I recently encountered [an interesting issue][1].
 It boils down to this: How do you know if an object is an instance of a class?

 I had to ask this question because I help maintain [ActiveInteraction][2], a